TNLegend/crous_bot/README.md

 ```
 GMAIL_USER=your-email@gmail.com
-GMAIL_PASS=your-email-password
+GMAIL_PASS=your-app-password
 EMAIL_RECIPIENTS=recipient1@example.com,recipient2@example.com
 ```

-**Important**: Replace `your-email@gmail.com` and `your-email-password` with your Gmail credentials, and `recipient1@example.com,recipient2@example.com` with the comma-separated email addresses of the recipients you want to notify.
-It is crucial to change these credentials to those that you intend to use for sending emails.
+**Important**: Replace `your-email@gmail.com` with your Gmail address, and `your-app-password` with a Gmail app password.
+You can generate an app password by following the instructions [here](https://myaccount.google.com/apppasswords).
+Replace `recipient1@example.com,recipient2@example.com` with the comma-separated email addresses of the recipients you want to notify.

 ## Geographical Limitation